Network Platforms provides premium wholesale IP Transit in South Africa

 Network Platforms, leading service-driven ICT solutions provider, has further invested in its infrastructure and implemented two-point of presence (POP) in London to provide clients with exceptional uptime, connectivity and network capability.
 The company has positioned itself as a premium wholesale service provider with services and solutions designed to provide clients with reliable connectivity regardless of demand or traffic surge.

-Currently, Network Platforms has capacity on SAT-3, EASSy and WACS.
+Currently, Network Platforms has capacity on WACS, SAT-3, EASSy, SEACOM and SAFE.

 Network Platforms has established solutions designed to meet the increasing demand for internet access.
 Network Platforms has also positioned itself as one of the best-connected networks in South Africa.
 This can be verified using various BGP Tool kits.

 “With the implementation of a POP at Harbour Exchange and Telehouse East in London, we have expanded our service offering to include a variety of enterprise and wholesale services, including IP Transit , direct Layer 2 links, DDOS mitigation, SDWAN and WAN optimisation,” says Brad Love, CEO, Network Platforms.

 “Since the implementation of the London POP’s we are now peering with the AMS-IX Amsterdam Internet Exchange, DE-CIX Frankfurt Internet Exchange and we have a direct 10 gigabit per second link into LINX, the London Internet Exchange,” says Love.
 “Clients have the ability to have IP Transit as well as remote peering to any of these peering exchanges to ensure that they receive exceptional connectivity and quality within a tightly defined service level.
 The advantages our clients gain from this peering include better performance and lower latencies,” he adds.